SecRef*: Securely Sharing Mutable References Between Verified and Unverified Code in F*: Monotonic State represented using a Dijkstra Monad

 \subsection{The interface of Monotonic State}

 Monotonic State is an \fstar effect characterizing stateful computations whose state evolves according to a given preorder, with additional features to make specifying and verifying such computations more convenient.
-In particular, given some predicate on states that is stable for any state changes respecting the preorder, one can witness that the predicate holds in one part of a program, resulting in a state-independent token witnessing this action, and then use this token to recall that the predicate still holds at arbitrary later program points.
+In particular, given some predicate on states that is stable for any state changes respecting the preorder, one can witness that the predicate \ls{p} holds in one part of a program, resulting in a state-independent token \ls{witnessed p} witnessing this action, and then use this token to recall that the predicate \ls{p} still holds at arbitrary later program points and in later states.

-\citet{preorders} considered a general Monotonic State notion, in which the effect is parameterized by an arbitrary type of states and a preorder on them.
-In this paper, we pick as states monotonic heaps (type \ls{heap}) provided by \fstar{}, with the preorder $\preceq$ heaps enforcing that allocated references stay allocated forever, and monotonic references preserve their preorders.
+\citet{preorders} considered a general notion of Monotonic State, in which the effect is parameterized by an arbitrary type of states and a preorder on them.
+In this paper, we pick as states monotonic heaps (type \ls{heap}) provided by \fstar{}, with the preorder $\preceq$ on heaps enforcing that allocated references stay allocated forever, and monotonic references preserve their preorders.
 With this, we obtain our \ls{MST} effect, which models first-order\footnote{ Providing a monadic representation that allows storing effectful functions given \fstar{}'s predicative, countable hierarchy of universes is an open research problem, further detailed in \autoref{sec:mst-representation} and \autoref{sec:future}.} ML-style mutable references.

 The interface of \ls{MST}, presented in \autoref{fig:monotonic-state}, hides the concrete representation of the heap and references, and the implementation of the operations that manipulate them.
-The interface provides proof that the operations preserve the preorder through a series of lemmas (which we elide). \ca{point to the implementation?}
+The interface provides proof that the operations preserve the preorder through a series of lemmas (which we elide).